 METRO AG, the parent company of METRO AG (hereinafter referred to as METRO GROUP), has its head office at Metro-Straße 1 in 40235 Düsseldorf, Germany.
-These consolidated financial statements as of 30 September 2015 were prepared in accordance with the International Financial Reporting Standards (IFRS).
+These consolidated financial statements as of 30 September 2016 were prepared in accordance with the International Financial Reporting Standards (IFRS).
 They comply with all mandatory applicable accounting standards and interpretations adopted by the European Union as of this date.
-Compliance with these standards and interpretations ensures a true and fair view of the asset, financial and earnings position of METRO GROUP with its four segments METRO Cash & Carry, Media-Saturn, Real and Others.
+Compliance with these standards and interpretations ensures a true and fair view of the asset, financial and earnings position of the METRO AG group.

 The consolidated financial statements in their present form comply with the stipulations of § 315 a of the German Commercial Code (HGB).
 Together with Regulation (EC) No. 1606/2002 of the European Parliament and Council of 19 July 2002 concerning the application of international accounting standards, they form the legal basis for group accounting according to international standards in Germany.

 These consolidated financial statements are based on the historical cost method except for financial instruments recognised at fair value and financial assets and liabilities that are recognised at fair value as hedged items within a fair value hedge.
 Furthermore, non-current assets held for sale and disposal groups as well as discontinued operations are recognised at fair value less costs to sell as long as this value is lower than the carrying amount.
 Liabilities from cash-settled share-based payments are also recognised at fair value.
-In addition, financial liabilities from put options granted to non-controlling interests and financial liabilities from earn-out agreements (liabilities from contingent consideration in the context of company acquisitions) are recognised at fair value.
+In addition, provisions are measured at the anticipated settlement amount.
+Financial liabilities from put options granted to non-controlling interests and financial liabilities from earn-out agreements (liabilities from contingent consideration in the context of company acquisitions) are recognised at fair value.

 The income statement has been prepared using the cost of sales method.